terpsichora45/CustomHighlighting.nvim/README.md

 # CustomHighlighting.nvim
+Note: This project is in the earliest of stages.
+Modular systems are virtually non-existent, but there are plans for them in the future.

 This Custom Highlighting plugin for Neovim works with vim-plug, but I haven't tested it out for any other neovim plugin manager.